tpoisot/ScientificComputingForTheRestOfUs/_lessons/01_flow_of_execution.md

 Because it rains (`rain = true`), our code is correctly telling us to take the subway.

 Now, what would you change to make it stop raining?
-And what do you expect to see as an output?
+And what do you expect to see as an output? {: .question}

 Correct!
 If you change the `rain = true` to `rain = false`, and re-run the cell, the code will tell us to bike, because it is faster.